 Creating a Shared Perspective to Motivate Employees

-By arming these employees with the right information and context, they can help can the owner identify additional revenue opportunities.
+By arming these employees with the right information and context, they can help the owner identify additional revenue opportunities.
 Communicating transparently with these employees about revenue targets also builds trust and motivates them.

 Leaders might hesitate to share revenue metrics with employees because they don’t want to put undue pressure on them or cause stress if the business isn’t doing well.
 But when owners empower customer-facing employees with the right information, the default mode of employees is to step up and support the agency’s success in whatever way possible.

-How to Track and Measure Revenue Proactively
+How to Measure Revenue Proactively

-Percentage of quarterly revenue target in the backlog: Track what percentage of your quarterly revenue target is already sold and in the backlog for the quarter.
+Track what percentage of your quarterly revenue target is already sold and in the backlog for the quarter.
 Agencies should aim to have at least 50% of the revenue planned out before the quarter begins.

 For example, if all employees work what the agency expects them to work in hours, you should know what the agency can make.
 If you have a lower utilization than anticipated, this impacts the agency’s earning capacity.

-Best Practices for Tracking Revenue
+Best Practices for Tracking Revenue Targets

-- Standardized service offerings: Instead of approaching each project as custom and new, develop a consistent and repeatable process to sell, market, project-manage, and deliver each of your service offerings.
+- Standardized service offerings: Instead of approaching each project as custom and new, develop a consistent and repeatable process to sell, market, project manage, and deliver each of your service offerings.
 This creates efficiency, cost savings, and makes it easier to plan for projects.
 It also makes it easier to project revenue.
 We’ll dive deeper into how to do this in future posts.

 - Resourcing deal pipeline tracking: Don’t wait until you sell a project to start putting resources against it.
 Resource against the entire sales pipeline.
-That will feed your forecasts with valuable information that will help you make proactive decisions about whether you need to hire for certain roles.
+This will feed your forecasts with valuable information that will help you make proactive decisions about whether you need to hire for certain roles.
 Then, once the work begins, you have the team in place that can start delivering on it.

 - Collaborative and consistent pricing: When your team sells and prices services consistently, planning and forecasting are more effective.
 A measured and consistent approach to pricing makes reviewing progress toward revenue goals easier.

-Stabilize Revenue with Sales Pipeline Data
+Stabilize Revenue With Sales Pipeline Data

 A healthy sales pipeline that receives regular attention is the key to stabilizing revenue.
 Agencies that give their employees visibility into sales data are in a better position to adopt the habits necessary to proactively fill would-be revenue dips.